ombulabs/blog/_posts/2016-01-20-set-up-and-run-hubot-in-non-heroku-server.markdown

 (`service hubot restart`), or by using Capistrano if you wrote the deploy recipe for it.

-Hubot makes for a nice addition to your team, and if you use the Slack integration, you can use it for cool stuff like deploying via your CI server, or more mundane things like getting pictures of pugs delivered to your channel!
+Hubot is a nice addition to your team, and if you use the Slack integration, you can use it for cool stuff like deploying via your CI server, or simple things like getting pictures of pugs delivered to your channel!

 ![pug me](https://cloud.githubusercontent.com/assets/17584/12687311/c6f97cc6-c6ad-11e5-91b6-4e0c861aa196.png)